Innotrans now has a Thales Rolling Laboratory Lucy dedicated to Autonomous Rail Technologies

 What if your train had independent vision and thought?

-It has a science-fiction sound.
+It has science-fiction sound.

 make decisions, and follow its goal without requiring human involvement.